bulatka/policyexpert/README.md

 About Java Money issue.
 I know that you shouldn't use float or double for monetary or precise calculations.
 I store and calculate prices in pence using int.
 Conversion to pounds may happen right before the output.

+I didn't think much about immutability, because most of the object should be serializable using some ORM probably.
+I could make Basket immutable, but we may want to serialize and store it somewhere too.

+Also I didn't write tests to check price and more importantly discount calculation.

+Code also lacks logging completely.

+Probably having integer quantity for both enumerable and wighed products isn't a good idea.
+But I already put a lot of thought into this design.
+I hope it should be enough for assessment.